cusyio/Python4DataScience/docs/data-processing/apis/fastapi/example.rst

 the uvicorn command.
 Also the interactive API documentation will show the new body with ``PUT``.
 If you click on the button *Try it out* you will fill in the parameter for ``item_id``.
-Then click on the *Execute* button and the your browser will send the parameter to the API and show them on the screen, e.g. as response body:
+Then click on the *Execute* button and the your browser will send the parameter to the API and show them on the screen, for example as response body:

 .. code-block:: javascript